RevenueCat/docs/docs/platform-resources/server-notifications/stripe-server-notifications.md

 RevenueCat does not require server notifications from Stripe, however doing so can speed up webhook and integration delivery times and reduce lag time for [Charts](/dashboard-and-metrics/charts).

-TODO: Confirm if we changed the behavior to juse ignore events for receipts we don't have in our system

 :::warning Send Stripe token to RevenueCat
 Stripe Server Notifications only work if the receipt exists in RevenueCat when the event is dispatched from Stripe.
 If the receipt doesn't exist, the event will fail.
 This includes test events from Stripe.

 You'll need to follow our [Stripe Web Payments](/web/stripe) guide and send your purchase tokens to RevenueCat before proceeding with this guide.

-However, if you have enabled the ["Track new purchases from server-to-server notifications"](/platform-resources/server-notifications/stripe-server-notifications#tracking-new-purchases-using-stripe-server-notifications) feature, you **do not** need to send your purchase token to RevenueCat before proceeding with this guide.
 :::

 ![Required and optional notifications from Stripe](/images/98a0f1c-stripe_notifications_aec74502997f2c0b977a7e6477cb5adf.png)